 Houston Area Women's Center

-The Houston Area Women’s Center is a safe haven for individuals affected by domestic or sexual violence, and includes shelter, counseling and advocacy for all involved.
-The Show’s support will help fund the center’s Sunshine Learning Center, which provides a safe and nurturing learning environment for children between the ages of 3 months and about 9 years living at the shelter.
+The Houston Area Women's Center is a safe haven for individuals affected by domestic or sexual violence, and includes shelter, counseling, and advocacy for all involved.
+The Show's support helps fund the center's Sunshine Learning Center, which provides a safe and nurturing learning environment for children between the ages of 3 months and 9 years, living at the shelter.

 Houston Community College Foundation – Public Safety Institute